mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 “...
 [Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
 Have no design on becoming a Buddha.”
 Completely throw away any germination of wishes, thoughts, or views.
 Just [view] yourself spin with [zazen](glossary#zazen).
 That's all you have to do.

-[Dogen](glossary#dogen) says, “Do not think good or bad, right and wrong,” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
+So [Dogen](glossary#dogen) says, “Do not think good or bad, right and wrong,” because we have to regulate the mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right and wrong, or neutral.
 That means [egolessness](glossary#egolessness); selflessness.
 The practice of egolessness.

 ##### 47:29